MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/admin/dns/create-dns-records-at-ovh.md

 10. Selecione **confirmar**.

-## <a name="add-the-cname-records-that-are-required-for-office-365"></a>Adicionar os registros CNAME necessários do Office 365
+## <a name="add-the-cname-records-that-are-required-for-microsoft"></a>Adicionar os registros CNAME necessários para o Microsoft
 <a name="bkmk_cname"> </a>

 1. Para começar, vá até a sua página de domínios no OVH usando [este link](https://www.ovh.com/manager/).
 You'll be prompted to log in.